-It's been a long, cold, and snowy winter.
-And now that Spring is officially here, it's time to start thinking about summer vacations.
+It's summer vacation time.
 This year you might want to consider a train trip.

 And in the U.S., with more and more restrictions and inconveniences put on airplane passengers and airlines constantly adding fees and surcharges on top of the ticket price, train travel has had quite a resurgence.
-Warren Buffett recently made a $44 billion investment in a railroad company.
-And with gasoline prices on the rise again (just in time for summer vacation), not surprisingly the last two years have been the best in Amtrak's history.
-With the suggested arrival time at the airport now being two hours prior to your flight departure, the reduced number of flights which creates longer wait time when you need to change planes for a connection, even a short flight now takes a lot more of your time than it used to.
+And even though gasoline prices are down, not surprisingly the last few years have been the best in Amtrak's history.
+With the suggested arrival time at the airport now being two hours prior to your flight departure and you still have to contend with long security lines, the reduced number of flights which creates longer wait times when you need to change planes for a connection, and even a short flight now takes a lot more of your time than it used to.

 The Travel Channel on cable television has a couple of shows about scenic train travel in America.

-One of the nation's best rides is Amtrak's Southwest Chief that goes from Chicago to Los Angeles and gives the traveler a way to relive America's expansion west from the 1800s.
+One of the nation's best rides is Amtrak's Southwest Chief that goes from Chicago to Los Angeles and gives the traveler a way to relive America's 1800s expansion west.
 The train trip lasts a little over forty hours, traveling through Illinois, Missouri, Kansas and the famous wild west town of Dodge City, setting for the long-running television series Gunsmoke.
 From there it continues into Colorado and New Mexico.
 Then across northern Arizona with the availability of a side trip to the Grand Canyon on a historic old steam train.
 And finally into Union Station in downtown Los Angeles.